When you think about some of the most impactful brands in the world today, what comes to your mind first?

 Just like your visuals, your messaging should also be consistent across anything and everything you touch, right down to your Customer Service team (especially your Customer Service team, as they’re often the heroes behind the scenes representing your business).

 Really, anyone who you hire should have a strong understanding of what language represents you and your brand so that they can continue to be a perfect example of what your company believes in and offers, no matter their role.
 You want your team to be a living, breathing embodiment of your business.

 Social Media Branding

-Branding your social media is a huge opportunity to showcase everything about your brand — from your colour scheme to your overall vibe.
+Branding your social media is a huge opportunity to showcase everything about your brand and add to your brand evolution — from your colour scheme to your overall vibe.
 You have a blank slate to work with and paint your business across so as soon as someone lands on your channel, they immediately know what you’re all about.

 If you can catch someone’s eye just from the design of your Instagram feed, you’re doing something right.

 This involves nailing down an overall theme — so you’d use the same tones of filters, use similar imagery, use the same font families, have a mix of text posts and image posts.
 You really just want to make it appealing to the naked eye, because that’s your audience when it comes to social media.
 You can’t really control who will see your posts, you just want to set out in a way that allows your posts to be seen.

 It may seem like a daunting task, but this is what Social Media + Brand Managers are for!
 A Graphic Designer will come in handy too when you’re laying out the theme and tone of your social channels.
 You can plan in advance and have months worth of posts ready to add, and they’ll all look incredible side by side.